mariamrakka/vsd-hdp/README.md

 yosys> show
 ```

-Below is the screenshot of the obtained optimized design, and 3 flipflops are used:
+Below is the screenshot of the obtained optimized design, and 3 flipflops are used in addition to the counting logic of all bits:

 <img width="681" alt="counter_opt2" src="https://github.com/mariamrakka/vsd-hdp/assets/49097440/0d8a2613-cae2-4ab6-a8c1-a9bece64dce1">